rfielding/crdtb/README.md

 #CRDTb

+## Prerequisites

+This is using Go2 generics:

+- make a directory to build go2
+- `got clone git@github.com:golang/go.git`
+- `cd go`
+- `git checkout dev.go2go`
+- `cd src`
+- `./all.sh`
+- setup your GOROOT, GOPATH for this environment to ensure that you have a go2 env

+## A simple app to take advantage of generics, particularly for structs

 A set of automatically mergeable data structures for dealing with sharded databases that are gossiped together.

 - Every shard is like a kafka partition.
 Events within a `partition` are totally ordered.